Tide pool: Fauna

-Many species of Hermit crab are commonly found in tide pool environments.
+Many species of hermit crab are commonly found in tide pool environments.
 The long-wristed hermit crab (Pagurus longicarpus) has been found to become stranded in tide pools and are forced to inhabit gastropod shells in response to the rapidly changing temperature of the pools.
 Hermit crabs of different or the same species compete for the snail shells that are available.

 Many fish species can live in tidepools.
 Tidepool fishes are those inhabiting the intertidal zone during part or the entirety of their life cycle, including residents displaying morphological, physiological and behavioral adaptations to withstand the fluctuating environment and non-residents that use the intertidal as juvenile habitat, feeding or refuge ground, or as transient space between nearshore areas.
-Tidepools fishes can be classified as residents and non-residents (sometimes called transients or visitors).
+Tidepool fishes can be classified as residents and non-residents (sometimes called transients or visitors).
 Residents are those that spend the whole lifetime in the tidepools.
 Non-resident species are commonly divided into two groups: secondary residents (also known as partial residents or opportunists) and transients (which can be further classified as tidal and seasonal transients).
 Secondary residents are species that spend only a portion of their life history in tidepools, typically during their juvenile stage, before moving on to adult subtidal habitats.
 Transients, on the other hand, may temporarily inhabit tidepools for various reasons such as foraging, seeking refuge, or transit.
 Unlike residents, transients lack specialized adaptations for intertidal life and typically occupy large tidepools for a relatively short period, ranging from a single tidal cycle to a few months.
-The Tidepool sculpin is a species of fish that is named for its tide pool habitat.
-The Tidepool Sculpin has been found to show preferences for certain tide pools and will return to their tide pool of choice after being removed from it.
-This is a behavior known as Homing (biology).
+The tidepool sculpin is a species of fish that is named for its tide pool habitat.
+The tidepool sculpin has been found to show preferences for certain tide pools and will return to their tide pool of choice after being removed from it.
+This is a behavior known as homing.
 These fish crawl on the floor of tide pools using a back and forth movement of their tail fin and a rotating motion of their pectoral fins.

 Multiple species of Amphipods (Amphipoda) can be found in coastal tide pools.
 These small crustaceans provide an important food source for predator species as well as limiting the growth of algae attached to vegetation.